-Installed Library: libpython3.9.so and libpython3.so
+Installed Library: libpython3.11.so and libpython3.so

-Installed Directories: /usr/include/python3.9, /usr/lib/python3, and /usr/share/doc/python-3.9.2 valid Python 3.x code idle3 is a wrapper script that opens a Python aware GUI editor.
-For this script to run, you must have installed pip3 The package installer for Python.
-You can use pip to install packages from Python Package Index and other indexes pydoc3 is the Python documentation tool python3 is an interpreted, interactive, object-oriented programming language
+Installed Directories: /usr/include/python3.11, /usr/lib/python3, and /usr/share/doc/python-3.11.2 pip3 The package installer for Python.
+You can use pip to install packages from Python Package Index and other indexes.

+pydoc3 is the Python documentation tool

+python3 is the interpreter for Python, an interpreted, interactive, object-oriented programming language